 Hungary is another EU country whose commitment to fiscal discipline has fallen victim to shifts in the political tide.

-In 2008, Budapest was hailed as a fiscal policy model for setting up an independent council to oversee budget and act as a counterweight to spend-thrift governments.
+In 2008, Budapest was hailed as a fiscal policy model for setting up an independent council to oversee budget planning and act as a counterweight to spend-thrift governments.
 Now that council has been stripped of its funding and staff by the new government of Prime Minister Viktor Orban.

 Zsolt Darvas, a fellow at the Brussels-based Bruegel think tank, says the case of Hungary shows the risk of imposing fiscal rules in countries where there is no broad public consensus for economic rigour – the rules can vanish as quickly as they come.